 - Human Resources (Labor): Human resources describe the human work effort, both physical and mental, that are used to produce goods and services.

 - Productive Resources: Productive resources are the resources used to produce goods and services.
 Note: entries must include include natural resources (land), human resources (labor), and capital resources (capital).

 - Economics in Daily Life: How do economics impact everyday life, from the water in your faucet to the food in your refrigerator?

-Teachers may enter as many submissions as they like, but only 12 oustanding students' work will be used in a calendar to be distributed by the Council to our coporate and community partners, volunteers, and other stakeholders.
+Teachers may enter as many submissions as they like, but only 12 outstanding students' work will be used in a calendar to be distributed by the Council to our corporate and community partners, volunteers, and other stakeholders.

 Chosen students will receive a copy of the calendar, as well as the top student in each category will receive a cash prize!

 - Submissions must be completed horizontally on a 8.5"x11" sheet of paper.